How do I make conditional moves?

 To set conditional moves, click the conditional moves button beneath the moves list on the right side of the screen.
 This button will only appear during your opponent’s turn.

-Clicking the button opens a new screen with a chessboard showing the current position.
-Start by entering the move you think Black will play next.
-This establishes the "condition" on which the next White move will be made (i.e. "IF Black plays e5...").
+Clicking the conditional moves button opens a new screen with a chessboard showing the current position.
+Start by entering the move you think your opponent will play next.
+This establishes the "condition" on which your next move will be made (i.e. "IF Black plays e5...").
 Now you enter White's response, your conditional move.

 If you are a premium member, you also have the ability to set up multiple lines of conditional moves.
 That means that you can have more than one branch of possibilities: for instance, you could save one line (IF Black plays 1. ..e5 THEN I play 2. f4), and then start a new line at the beginning, in case Black does not play e5 but something else, e.g. IF (instead) Black plays 1. ..e6 THEN I play 2. d4.
 And so on!